MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 ## Summary

-In this exercise, you used the Foundry SDK to create a client application for a generative AI model that you deployed in an Foundry project.
+In this exercise, you used the Foundry SDK to create a client application for a generative AI model that you deployed in a Foundry project.

 ## Clean up